Runbook Debugging Features

 Debugging capabilities have been enhanced for runbooks that use subflows, making it easier to troubleshoot issues that occur within subflow execution.

-Expanded Subflow Debug Information
+Subflow Debug Tree View

 Authentication Error Context

 When authentication-related errors occur during subflow execution, the error messages include integration context information (such as the integration name, authentication profile name, and connection details) that helps you understand which integration or authentication profile was involved in the error.
 This makes it easier to identify and resolve authentication configuration issues.
+The debug information is also shown for the subflow's internal node that is selected in the dropdown.